amdset/amdset/README.md

-- 👋 Hi, I’m @amdset
+- 👋 Hi, I’m @amdset — a dedicated .NET Full Stack Developer
-- 👀 I’m interested in Web tecnologies
+- 🧠 I work with .NET Core, Angular, REST APIs, Entity Framework, and SQL Server
-- 🌱 I’m currently learning MERN(Mongo, Express, React, Node)
+- 🔍 Passionate about web technologies, clean architecture, and scalable backend systems
-- 💞️ I’m looking to collaborate on Mern proyects
+- 🛠️ I enjoy building tools that improve developer productivity and streamline business processes
-- 📫 How to reach me : gordillo95@outlook.com
+- 📫 Reach me at gordillo95@outlook.com or at my linkedin : https://www.linkedin.com/in/gordillodev95/

 <!---
 amdset/amdset is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.